willpatterson/HOPSTACK/README.rst

 - Provide a simple interface and tools for working with software pipelines
 - Create a standard for modular, container-like software pipelines (metros) that run everywhere on Unix-like platforms
+- Create a 'user-grid' system that allows users to connect all resources they have access to and utilize it to run pipelines

 **Planned Features of LASubway:**